-Chelerythrine is a benzophenanthridine alkaloid extracted from the plant Greater celandine (Chelidonium majus).
+Chelerythrine chloride is a benzophenanthridine alkaloid extracted from the plant Greater celandine (Chelidonium majus).
 It is a potent, selective, and cell-permeable protein kinase C inhibitor

 CAS Number: 3895-92-9